 What does Out&Allied do?

-Out&Allied provides a supportive environment to enhance the social, academic and career experiences of current and prospective lesbian, gay, bisexual, transgender, and queer students, allies, and partners at the Tepper School of Business.
-Out&Allied gives forum for students to voice career concerns as it relates to the work place understanding and acceptance of LGBTQ individuals.
+Out&Allied provides a supportive environment to enhance the social, academic and career experiences of current and prospective lesbian, gay, bisexual, and transgender students, allies, and partners at the Tepper School of Business.
+Out&Allied gives forum for students to voice career concerns as it relates to the work place understanding and acceptance of LGBT individuals.
 Out&Allied provides this support on campus by promoting respect for the diversity at the Tepper School and the value this diversity lends to our education and future work places.
-We aim to link the social and professional network of the LGBTQ Tepper community to similar groups from other business schools and facilitate dialog with employers who value a diverse workplace
+We aim to link the social and professional network of the LGBT Tepper community to similar groups from other business schools and facilitate dialog with employers who value a diverse workplace

 Can I be put in contact with a LGBT student or alum?
 Certainly.
 The tight knit community at Tepper is best realized upon meeting and talking to our current students.
 They are not only our best ambassadors, but they are a great resource to find out what it will be like to be a student at Tepper, to live in Pittsburgh, and to have other questions about the program and culture answered straight-forwardly.